efischer19/reactifex/README.md

 This mode is why I wrote this library in the first place - I wanted the ability to use comments as `PO` files do, but none of the tools I found to convert react-intl messages to `PO` files were able to properly handle ICU pluralization.
 By keeping everything in a js context with `KEYVALUEJSON`, plurals work correctly *and* we now have comment support for translators (by default, Transifex's `KEYVALUEJSON` file format does not allow for comments to be included with strings for translation).

-Note that tests for this mode aren't included, as it relies on Transifex's API being up and responsive.

 Usage is a little complicated, I'm sorry about that; you're going to be running this server-side as a series of bash commands.
 Do note that I assume `$SECRET_USER` and `$SECRET_PWD` env vars exist for basic auth purposes.
 See [Transifex's API Introduction](https://docs.transifex.com/api/introduction) for more details on authentication.
 Here's an example, written as it would be in the Makefile of a project that makes use of reactifex:

 ```